 The other source of generalization error is model variance.
 Models with high variance are overfit to the data.
 High variance can been seen in right column of Figure 14.2.
 These are six-parameter curvilinear models ($y = \beta_0 + \beta_1 x + \beta_2 x^2 + \cdots + \beta_5 x^5$).
 Notice how well these models predict the training data (blue circles).
 In fact, since there are six parameters and six data points, these models predict the training data exactly!
 However, you should also notice how poorly some of these models would generalize.
 The top model predicts a huge spike between 0.5 and 1, and the middle model predicts an increase, not decrease, near 1.0.
 Neither of these model match the true function at the top of the figure.
 Models with high variance have two characteristics: 1.) they are good at memorizing training data, and 2.) they are highly sensitive to the training data.
-The two-parameter models on the left are similar for all three datasets, but the six-parameter models have very different shapes.
+The two-parameter models not be have very different shapes.